jdoleary/Spellmasons/docs/old/TasksBackburner.md

+- bug: If server is currently in an infinite loop it won't process disconnect and will make the player wait when trying to exit the lobby
 - Should it show the upgrade screen if you already have all the spells?
 - Make sure particles like makeBurstParticles get cleaned up
 - Make pickups destructable (even portal - which could spawn in at another location if you destroy it - aim to plesantly suprise players)